Starlink in the Russo-Ukrainian war: Military use by Ukraine

 In April and May 2022, Starlink had key telecommunications role in the Siege of Azovstal, helping Ukrainian defenders to resist Russian troops in Mariupol.
 Thousands of Ukrainian troops cut off in Mariupol were able to use Starlink to send and publish online photos and videos to the outside world, before they had to surrender in May.
 In May 2022, a Starlink-enabled Ukrainian Internet app was the key component of a successful new artillery fire coordination system.
 By June 2022, Starlink was used in various ways, such as enabling the connection between Ukrainian army commanders and spotters on the roof of buildings miles away.
 The password for Starlink terminals were written on infrastructure for easy access.

 In October 2022, Starlink services had to be requested by Ukrainian forces as new areas were liberated.
 Ukrainian soldiers have reportedly praised Starlink, for reasons such as preventing their army from collapsing in disarray or the war from being lost.

 In March 2024, Ukraine's newly shown drone boat operated in the Black Sea while equipped with a Starlink terminal.

 Starlink terminals get hot in the summer heat.
 The Ukrainian military cools Starlink terminals to reduce the heat signature that could be detected by Russian thermal imaging drones.

+In the 2026 Starobilsk strike, Russian sources allege that the drones were controlled using Starlink, with the remains of a Starlink Mini terminal displayed amongst the wreckage.